codemonger-io/cdk-qwik-bundle/README.md

 ### Qwik City Adapter

 There is no Qwik City Adapter dedicated to this library so far, instead, please add [Qwik City AWS Adapter](https://qwik.builder.io/docs/deployments/aws-lambda/) to your Qwik project.
-You may need some tweaks on it.
+You may need additional tweaks on it.

 ```sh
 npm run qwik add aws-lambda